Pilea: Growing and Caring for It

 From left to right: Parodia warasii, Pilea peperomioides, Pilea depressa, Aloe vera, Ficus ginseng, Gasteria duval

 The Pilea can also find its place in an urban jungle corner alongside small monstera, philodendrons or pothos, which add volume and height around its more compact silhouette.
-This arrangement works particularly well on a plant shelf or low furniture lit by natural light.
+This arrangement works particularly well on a plant shelf or low furniture illuminated by natural light.

 With a little creativity, the Pilea becomes a true centrepiece in any plant composition, thanks to its versatility and unique charm.